NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 #### Build Skia Debug

-- **Check this**: When you have build Skia before, especially if done in an previous project folder (i.e: **./other project/dependencies/win**), check and remove the old **System environment variables and paths**, old system variables can impact the a new installation, so remove these:
+- **Check this**: When you have built Skia before, especially if done in a previous project folder (i.e: **./other project/dependencies/win**), check and remove the old **System environment variables and paths**, old system variables can impact the a new installation, so remove these:

   - Environment variable: **EMSDK**
   - Environment variable: **EMSDK_NODE**
   - Environment variable: **EMSDK_PYTHON**
-  - Environment variable: **JAVA_HOME** *only when points to a Skai subfolder*
+  - Environment variable: **JAVA_HOME** *only when points to a Skia subfolder*
   - Environment Path: **Remove** the old paths to the Skia subfolders (usual at the top)
   <span class="nje-br"> </span>
    <small>📌**Tip** Use the following Powershell command to check the value of the variables: <span class="nje-cmd-inline-sm">Get-ChildItem Env:EMSDK*</span> </small>